 Voter Education involves providing information on who is eligible to vote; where and how to register; how electors can check the voter lists to ensure they have been duly included; what type of elections are being held; where, when, and how to vote; who the candidates are; and how to file complaints; and the basic civil rights and responsibilities of every eligible citizen.

-The first Component is Civic Engagement.
-Participants include fourteen (16) years old and up as well as Immigrant and low-income families.
-Demographic Area: Great Metropolitan Areas especially Hennepin, Ramsey, and Dakota counties.
+Civic Engagement.
+Participants include sixteen (16) years old and up as well as Immigrant and low-income families.
+Demographic Area: Local districts

-Goal: Immigrant and low-income community becomes responsible citizen that committed to democratic principles and actively engaged in the practice of democracy.
+Goal: local communities become a responsible citizen that committed to democratic principles and actively engaged in the practice of democracy.

 Questions Related to Civic Education